BioProteanLabs/OptoPACE_Bioreactor/README.md

 Benjamin B. Bartelle mentored all members of the team, secured funding, and edited the manuscript.
 Acknowledgments
 We thank Dr. Ahmed Badran, Dr. Chris Takahashi, and Dr. Alan Costello for inspiration and useful discussions.
 We thank Alpha Sinworn, Ashley Tse, and other past and present members of the BioProtean Laboratory at ASU.
 Finally, we thank Sophia Cerna, Rori Hoover, Patrick Jiang and the DIYBio club at ASU.
-Funding statement
+Funding statement:
 This work was supported by support from:
 The Arizona State University Foundation
 Fulton Undergraduate Research Initiative
 NIH Office of the Director DP2MH136493
-Competing interests
+Competing interests:
 The authors declare that they have no competing interests.
-References
+References:
 [1] Badran AH, Liu DR. 2015.
 In vivo continuous directed evolution.
 Current Opinion in Chemical Biology.
 24:1–10. doi:10.1016/j.cbpa.2014.09.040.
 [2] De Baets J, De Paepe B, De Mey M. 2024.
 Delaying production with prokaryotic inducible expression systems.
 Microb Cell Fact.
 23:249. doi:10.1186/s12934-024-02523-w.
 [3] Esvelt KM, Carlson JC, Liu DR. 2011.
 A System for the Continuous Directed Evolution of Biomolecules.
 Nature.
 472(7344):499–503. doi:10.1038/nature09929.